 - Overall: difficult

 West Asian languages offer input into the life, culture, and economic importance of the entire Middle East and the Arab world.
-Whether you just want to learn a new language or you have a reason to pick Arabic, Persian or Turkish, it can be a gratifying experience and you could surely enjoy the process of learning it.
+If you wish to learn a new language or you have a reason to pick Arabic, Persian, or Turkish.
+It can be a gratifying experience, and you could surely enjoy the process of learning it.

 There are many universities and colleges in India offering Persian, Arabic, and Turkish courses.
-Also, you can hire the services of a private teacher or through a language institution to become prolific in any of this language.
+Also, you can hire the services of a private teacher or through a language institution to become prolific in these languages.
 We can assist you if you have any question to ask.